Alison A. Baski, Dean

 Science Student Advising Center: Located in the College of Science (Building 3, Room 1645), the College of Science Advising Center was created in Fall 2008 to better serve students majoring in the sciences.
 The center currently employs 3 full time staff members who complement discipline-centered advising by faculty and assist with student orientation, outreach and recruiting events and activities.
 Contact the Advising Center at sci_advising @cpp.edu or 909-979-5654.

 SUPPORTING CENTERS AND INSTITUTES

-Center for Excellence in Mathematics and Science Teaching (CEMaST): CEMaST is the central hub through which the College of Science promotes excellent and effective STEM teaching and learning at all levels.
-Its mission is to promote, practice, and study research-based practices in science and mathematics education to enhance teaching and learning in our community.
-CEMaST conducts workshops and courses for teachers, consults with local schools and districts, and maintains an instructional materials library for K-12 teacher and Cal Poly faculty use.
+Center for Excellence in Mathematics and Science Teaching (CEMaST): The Center for Excellence in Mathematics and Science Teaching is the central hub through which the college of science promotes excellent and effective STEM teaching and learning.
+Our mission is to promote, implement, and study research-based practices in science and mathematics education to enhance inclusive teaching and learning in our community.
+CEMaST works to be an effective partner and leader in promoting, practicing and studying equitable and inclusive science, technology, engineering, and mathematics (STEM) education, nurture and support STEM-related initiatives with local schools, be a productive partner and leader in encouraging and providing support to CPP math and science students to consider K-12 teaching, and to be exemplary teacher scholars by disseminating and demonstrating research-based knowledge to improve curriculum and instruction in STEM K-16.
 In addition, CEMaST coordinates the subject matter preparation programs in science and advises students who are interested in preparing to be science and mathematics teachers.
-For Information contact the CEMaST office at (909) 869-4063 or email@example.com.
+For Information contact the CEMaST office at (909) 869-4063 or firstname.lastname@example.org.